-There are a number of housing options to consider if looking for accommodation.
-Here you can find out about options on finding a home as well as what to do if you're homeless.
+There are a number of housing options you might want to consider if you are looking for somewhere to live.
+Here, you can find out about options for finding a home as well as what to do if you are homeless or threatened with homelessness.

 Social rented housing

-The following housing associations also offer housing options specifically for people who have served in the Armed Forces:
+The following housing providers also offer housing options specifically for people who have served in the Armed Forces:

 Private rented housing